cchitsiang/awesome-stars/topics.md

 - [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
 Say goodbye to writing, maintaining, and scaling your own API integrations.
 - [memphisdev/memphis](https://github.com/memphisdev/memphis) - Memphis.dev is an intelligent, frictionless message broker.
 Made to enable developers to build real-time and streaming features fast.
 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired data platform with additional data mesh capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a React front end
-- [kestra-io/kestra](https://github.com/kestra-io/kestra) - Kestra is an infinitely scalable orchestration and scheduling platform, creating, running, scheduling, and monitoring millions of complex pipelines.
+- [kestra-io/kestra](https://github.com/kestra-io/kestra) - Infinitely scalable, event-driven, language-agnostic orchestration and scheduling platform to manage millions of workflows declaratively in code.
 - [ngneat/falso](https://github.com/ngneat/falso) - All the Fake Data for All Your Real Needs 🙂
 - [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - Data integration platform for ELT pipelines from APIs, databases & files to warehouses & lakes.
 - [glideapps/glide-data-grid](https://github.com/glideapps/glide-data-grid) - 🦝 Glide Data Grid is a no compromise, outrageously react fast data grid with rich rendering, first class accessibility, and full TypeScript support.